ModusCreateOrg/ionic-vue/README.md

 | Import controllers directly | :heavy_check_mark: | [Pending](https://github.com/ionic-team/ionic/pull/19573) | Improve treeshaking and sync with react and angular implementations |
 | Unit tests  | :x: | :x: |  Outdated as were originally written in plain JS, need to be updated for TS |

+## Ionic versions 4 and 5
+:warning: Moving forward all versions of `ionic-vue` will be supporting Ionic 5 only, if you'd like to continue using Ionic 4 please use `ionic-vue` version `1.3.4`

 ## Installing / Getting started

 A quick introduction of the minimal setup you need to get a hello world up and running.